 4 Power Your Home Office Efficiency

-Hue’s lights come with a range of settings for different white light temperatures.
-You can set lights up in your home office and turn them to the ‘Energize’ setting when it is time to settle down and focus on your work.
+‘s lights come with a range of settings for different Philips hue white temperatures.
+You can set the up in your home office and turn them to the ‘Energize’ setting when it is time to settle down and focus on your work.
 That might help improve your drive, energy levels and help get those home-working chores done faster.

-Home offices can also benefit from brighter lighting as it gets dark in the evening and you can adjust the settings to turn the lights up to max to help keep you working to the end of the office day.
+Home offices can also benefit from brighter the Philips hue lighting settings to turn the lights up to max to help keep you working to the end of the office day. as it gets dark in the evening and you can adjust

 5 Make Storage Stylish

-Perhaps the most dramatic use of a Lightstrip is to place it behind a set of open shelving or cube storage to provide an impressive backlight.
-They can also be used behind a wine rack to create an impressive glow, reflecting through the bottles and adding a particular ambiance.
+Perhaps the most dramatic use of a Lightstrip Philips hue system is to place it behind a set of open shelving or cube storage to provide an impressive backlight.
+They can also be used behind a wine rack to create an impressive glow, reflecting through the bottles and adding a particular .

 6. Scene Setting at the Touch of a Button

-A combination of lights in a room can be linked together to create a scene, which can be controlled using the Hue iOS or Android app.
+A combination of the for iOS or Android. lights in a room can be linked together to create a scene, which can be controlled using

 7. Wake Up Right